chakeson/Reading-order/backend/README.md

 Consider storing last login time.

-Consider storing IP address account was created on.

 ## Installation
 Once you have cloned the repository you can install the dependencies with npm.